pivlab/annual_review_of_biomedical_data_science/manuscript.md

 Their findings revealed that only a subset of genomic regions (~20%) seem to contribute to height determination in individuals of European ancestry.
 This suggests that, at least for height, not all genes play a role in the trait as predicted by the omnigenic model [@doi:10.1038/s41586-022-05275-y].

-Furthermore, the omnigenic model has been criticized for their binary classification of genes into core and peripheral, which might oversimplify biological systems and potentially underestimate their true complexity [@doi:10.1016/j.cell.2018.05.051].
+Furthermore, the omnigenic model has been criticized for its binary classification of genes into core and peripheral, which might oversimplify biological systems and potentially underestimate their true complexity [@doi:10.1016/j.cell.2018.05.051].
 It also fails to account for gene-environment interactions, which play a crucial role in shaping complex traits [@doi:10.1371/journal.pgen.1008519].
 Additionally, while the model provides a conceptual framework, it remains unclear how to translate it into a practical statistical model [@doi:10.1101/2024.02.01.578486].